I gotta be honest with you guys……

 Your body can only put on so much muscle and any EXTRA calories that are not being used to build muscle will be stored as fat!

-So from my experience if your getting plenty of rest and lifting weights 3-5x per week your body has the potential to put on 0.5-1.0 lbs of muscle per week.
+So from my experience if you’re getting plenty of rest and lifting weights 3-5x per week your body has the potential to put on 0.5-1.0 lbs of muscle per week.
 That’s IT!
 Nothing MORE.

 Stop listening to the muscle magazines and infomercials that CLAIM you can put on 10 lbs of muscle in 10 days.
 This just isn’t gonna happen.
-I mean if this was possible than almost every guy would be muscular.
+I mean if this was possible then almost every guy would be muscular.

 For those that say they put on 10-20 pounds of MUSCLE in a MONTH.
 Well there’s no way.
 Even on steroids this is unlikely.
 Chances are they probably gained 10-20 pounds in a month – mostly of fat.